German Catholic cemetery is now known as St. Mary Magdalene.

 Archive for the ‘Uncategorized’ Category

-Cemeteries Nebraska / Mormon Cemeteries in Iowa combines listings from twelve Omaha cemeteries and several Mormon pioneer cemeteries in Iowa into one easy to search database (total number of listings is over 228,000).
+Cemeteries Nebraska / Mormon Cemeteries in Iowa combines listings from 12 Omaha cemeteries and 73 Mormon pioneer cemeteries in Iowa into one easy-to-search database (total number of listings is 238,710).
 Each listing contains the person’s name (last, first), death date (some listings don’t give that information), and the cemetery they were buried in.
 If you are looking for an ancestor and don’t know what cemetery they were buried in, you may find them in Cemeteries Nebraska or the Mormon cemeteries.
-Click the link above to access the site.
+Click one of the links above to access either site.